Prong4107/scalpel/docs/src/content/tute-aes.md

 Here, the `_encrypted` suffix was added to the hook name, creating a tab named "encrypted".

+1. Create a request editor.

     This hook is called when Burp opens the request in an editor.
 It receives the request to edit and returns the bytes to display in the editor.

--   In order to display the plain text, the following must be done:
+    In order to display the plain text, the following must be done:

     - Get the secret and the encrypted content from the body.
     - Decrypt the content using the secret.
     - Return the decrypted bytes.

     ```python
     from pyscalpel import Request, Response, Flow